Virginia–North Carolina League: History

 In 1901, the Virginia League evolved into the Class C level Virginia–North Carolina League.
 The Virginia League cities of New Port News Portsmouth and Richmond franchises continued play in the 1901 Virginia–North Carolina League, joining three new franchises.

-The new Virginia–North Carolina League began forming in January of 1901.
+The new Virginia–North Carolina League began forming in January 1901.
 The Virginia cities of Newport News, Norfolk, Portsmouth, and Richmond, Raleigh and Danville, Virginia, were front runners for consideration.
 Other North Carolina cities of Charlotte, Durham, Greensboro and Wilmington were all also recruited to form teams.
 Prior to the season, plans for both a ten–team league and an eight–team league were publicly announced.
 On February 18, 1901, at a meeting at the Monticello Hotel in Norfolk, Virginia, W.H.
 Cunningham was elected president and E.H.
 Doran selected as secretary.
 The league was formed with six teams, four from Virginia and two from North Carolina, with the schedule running from April 15 to September 21.
 General admission at all sites was set at 25 cents, with grandstands seats at 35 cents.
 The league employed a single umpire per game, at a salary of $7.00 per game, an amount deemed enough to attract the best umpires.

-The Virginia–North Carolina League began play on April 16, 1901 with the six league members Newport News-Hampton Shipbuilders, Norfolk Skippers, Portsmouth Browns, Raleigh Senators, Richmond Bluebirds and Wilmington Giants.
+The Virginia–North Carolina League began play on April 16, 1901 with the six league members Newport News Shipbuilders, Norfolk Skippers, Portsmouth Browns, Raleigh Senators, Richmond Bluebirds and Wilmington Giants.

 Games early in the season were plagued by rain and other bad weather, including a tornado that hit Newport News, Virginia on May 1, 1901.
 Attendance was diminished in as a result.